boyanfan/dream-engine/docs/TextureSequence.md

 # TextureSequence

-A data structure that manages a sequence of rectangular regions from a single texture sheet.
+A class that manages a sequence of rectangular regions from a single texture sheet.

 ```c++